DeveLooped-INC/gChat/docs/USER_GUIDE.md

 ### Adding Peers (Mobile)
 1. Open your phone's Camera app.
 2. Scan a friend's gChat QR code.
 3. Tap the link.
-It will open your local gChat instance (`localhost:3000`) and automatically add them to your roster.
+It will open your local gChat instance (`localhost:3000`) and automatically add the contact.

 ### Adding Peers (Manual)
 1. Click **"Add Contact"**.